git-creative-agency/GIT-Agency-SOP/readme.md

 # Operations

 ## How We Work on Projects

+All files must be uploaded to the team drive and named with the proper naming convention.
+Be prepared to have a project update each class.

 ### File Management Structure
 * pdf's and anything that is in preparation should be in "Review" folder